 Oral Cancer-Am I at Risk?

 The most common places that oral cancer begins invading the body are the tongue and the floor of the mouth.
 These growths can be serious and are usually a form of squamous cell carcinoma.
 Often they will spread to the lips and if left untreated the cancer will continue to spread to other body parts.
 The most common places it will travel to are the lips, floor of mouth, tongue, hard and soft palate, the sinus cavity, cheeks, and throat.
 As with many cancer the presentation of oral cancer may be the origination or it could also be a result of another cancer metastasizing and spreading from another body part.
 The most important thing in survival is early diagnosis and detection.
 If oral cancer is caught early there is a significantly greater chance of beating it.
-Seeing Philadelphia dentists Dr. Ken Cirka or Dr. Jessica Meier can detect early cancer before it spreads.
+Seeing Philadelphia dentists Dr. Ken Cirka, Dr. Mimi Jeon or Dr. Stephanie Smith can detect early cancer before it spreads.
 Take advantage of our free new patient special which includes a free oral cancer exam. (more…)